KhoiDang-KHDL/Project-TheLook-Ecommerce-Analysis/README.md

 ---

-# 👤 My Contribution (Nguyễn Đăng Khôi)

-As Team Leader & Main Analyst, I:
+# 👤 What I did in this project:

 - Defined business problems
 - Designed analytical framework